OSU-Sustainability-Office/automated-jobs/README.md

     - Retrieves most recent cloudwatch logs from a given ECS container via the AWS CLI, to save time having to deal with AWS website interface, and to make it easier to download log files to managers when needed
     - The exact amount of logs, and which ECS container, can be configured in the variables at the top of `retrieveLogs` file
     - Must have AWS CLI installed and set up with proper IAM credentials, see https://osu-sustainability-office.github.io/docs/backend_prereqs#aws
-    - Output filename format: "formatted-" (if applicable) + last event timestamp (in unix) + "-" + container name ("/" replaced with "_" to avoid file naming errors)
+    - Output filename format: `formatted-` (if applicable) + last event timestamp (in unix) + `-` + container name (`/` replaced with `_` to avoid file naming errors)
       - When sorted alphabetically, most recent logs will be at bottom.
 Timestamps in filename can be checked with https://www.unixtimestamp.com/index.php, and the rest of the filename can be checked with the log stream names as they appear on cloudwatch web interface
-      - "formatted-" strips the timestamps on each line and trailing whitespace to improve readability.
-The original (non formatted) log files are also kept if needed (e.g. to double check how long it took for a process to execute)
+      - `formatted-` in the output filenames means that timestamps and trailing whitespace on each line have been removed to improve readability.
+The original (non-formatted) log files are also kept if needed (e.g. to double check how long it took for a process to execute)
 ## Deprecated

 - **TeslaSolarCity** (Not Deployed): This webscraper is deprecated due to Tesla deprecation of service, now we are using iframes on a different public endpoint also provided by Tesla.